Ficool

 The massive fireball erupted in Hikaru's position, creating a cloud of dust and debris that obscured the training ground.
 The intense heat and force demonstrated the gap between clan training and civilian preparation.

 Where is he?
 Takeshi wondered as he began falling toward the ground.
-Suddenly, he saw two kunai flying toward him from different angles, their precision suggesting careful planning rather than desperate improvisation.
+Suddenly, he saw two kunai flying toward him from different angles.
+Their precision suggested careful planning rather than desperate improvisation.

 Takeshi used the kunai in his hand to deflect the approaching projectiles, but noticed that one appeared to have a seal attached to it.
-His immediate assumption was that an explosive tag had been attached, causing him to guard his body defensively, squeezing his eyes shut.
+His immediate assumption was that an explosive tag had been attached, causing him to guard his body defensively.
+He squeezed his eyes shut.

 After several seconds of waiting with no explosion occurring, Takeshi opened his eyes to investigate.
 A dud? he thought, confusion evident on his face.